GlitchEnzo/NuGetForUnity/README.md

 ![](screenshots/menu_item.png?raw=true)

-The .nupkg files downloaded from the NuGet server are stored locally in the project folder just above the Assets folder.  (`Assets/../nupkgs`).
+The *.nupkg* files downloaded from the NuGet server are cached locally in the current user's Application Data folder.  (`C:\Users\[username]\AppData\Local\NuGet\Cache`).
+Packages previously installed are installed via the cache folder instead of downloading it from the server again.

 # How to create packages?
 First, you'll need to create a *.nuspec* file that defines your package.
 In your Project window, right click where you want the *.nuspec* file to go and select **Create --> Nuspec File**.